-In order to save up $5,000 in three months, you should ideally have a target in mind that you save up each month.
+If you want to know how to save $5000 in 3 months, you should ideally have a target in mind that you save up each month.
 Depending on your budget and other circumstances, aim for roughly $1,500-$2,000 in savings each month.
 This may sound challenging at first, but here are five simple ways that can help you get on the right path.

 1. Take up a side hustle — even if it’s only for a few hours a week.

 Everyone has some spare time on their hands, so why not use yours to make a little extra cash for those financials goals?
 You don’t even have to commit to a part-time job or other scheduled position.
 Thanks to the growing gig economy, you can grocery shop for people, run errands, deliver food, walk dogs, pet/house sit or taxi others around in your own car.
 Most of these options offer flexible hours and let you work where you want, when you want to.

 Some common gig services you might want to look into working for include: